Last Updated on August 9, 2023 by Lawrence Berezin

 The Boot delivers an alternative to a tow

-The boot is here to stay, for at least as long as it takes the Evil Empire to capture all the scofflaws.
+To clarify, the boot is here to stay, for at least as long as it takes the Evil Empire to capture all the scofflaws.

 The yellow metal object in review

 Please share your experience with the yellow metal object.
-Was it better than a trip to the pound?
+Most importantly, was it better than a trip to the pound?
 Or does the process come with a different set of evils?
 Love to hear from you because it will help all of us understand what to expect.

-This means you pay for the yellow metal immobilizer ($185) and pay again for the tow ($185).
+In other words, this means you pay for the yellow metal immobilizer ($185) and pay again for the tow ($185).
 This dastardly behavior is draconian and not based on any parking law or rule I can find.

-I’ve written all the usual suspects and have not received a reply citing the law or rule that empowers the police to execute this double dipping strategy.
+Consequently, I’ve written all the usual suspects and have not received a reply citing the law or rule that empowers the police to execute this double dipping strategy.